 In 2016, the Company focused on reorganizing its Argentine property portfolio.
-Field work did not get underway until mid-2016 when it was decided to conduct a second drill program on the property.
-Taron is the focus of the field work and the drill program is underway.
-As discussed above, On November 30, 2016, the Company and Regberg closed an agreement that enabled Regberg to have a join control with the Company on Argentina properties' operations.
-The summary of costs incurred directly by the Company on Argentina properties for 2017 and 2016 are as follows:
+Field work did not get underway until mid-2016 when it was decided to conduct a second drill program on the Taron property.
+Taron was the focus field work and the drill program was completed.
+As discussed above, On November 30, 2016, the Company and Regberg closed an agreement that enabled Regberg to have a joint control with the Company on Argentina properties' operations.
+The summary of costs incurred directly by the Company on Argentina properties for 2018 and 2017 are as follows: